The name sounds pretty simple — the pill — and yet with so many options it can be overwhelming to choose the right birth control for you.

 Some women use a multiphasic pill and like it.
 Felix doctors are happy to prescribe multiphasic pills to women who prefer them based on experience, but in general they prefer to prescribe monophasic pills given the consistent level of hormones and ability to skip periods.

 Keeping the estrogen content lower helps prevent side effects like headaches, breast tenderness or mood changes.
 That being said, lower estrogen means you may get spotting.
-If you have breakthrough spotting on Alysena, you may want to increase the estrogen dose to something like Mirvala, which has 30 mcg ethinyl estradiol and a progesterone called desogestrel.
-Other birth control formulations are available with different types of progesterone, like Lolo and Yaz.
+If you have breakthrough spotting on Alysena, you may want to increase the estrogen dose to something like Mirvala, which has 30 mcg ethinyl estradiol and a progestin called desogestrel.
+Other birth control formulations are available with different types of progestin, like Lolo and Yaz.
 When choosing a birth control pill, it’s normal to experience a bit of trial and error.
 All of them work, but sometimes it’s about tailoring how you feel on any given pill.

 At Felix, we also offer the contraceptive ring, called Nuvaring.
 It’s a small silicone ring you insert into your vagina (like you would a tampon, but way easier) for three weeks, then remove for one week to have your period.
 You and your partner should not feel it during sex, and it’s easy to insert and remove.
 It eliminates remembering your pill every day, but you’ll have to set a reminder about the removal date in your phone or calendar.
 Because the hormones are absorbed into your system through the vagina and not through the digestive system (when taking a pill), some women may experience fewer side effects.